 Artist Statement

-I create mixed media, figurative, often large scale sculptures as a way to explore the issues of race, class, gender and sexuality.
+I create mixed media, figurative, often large scale sculptures as a way to explore issues of race, class, gender and sexuality.
 My work highlights how our engagement with these concepts is highly ritualized, and often unexamined.
-By juxtaposing objects for the home with archival historical research, I ask viewers to think about how narratives of the domestic, family, and womanhood are complicated by a history of slavery, stolen labor, and racism, particularly in the U.S. and the Caribbean.
+By juxtaposing objects for the home with historical research, I ask viewers to think about how narratives of the domestic, family, and womanhood are complicated by a history of slavery, stolen labor, and racism, particularly in the U.S. and the Caribbean.
 I work with many materials, but consider fibers and ceramics to be foundational to my process and thinking because of their long history and aesthetic traditions in places like West Africa, Spain, and the Americas.
 The work, then, is an invitation to remember, examine, and engage in meaningful dialogue.

 Bio

-All images subject to copyright 2021
+All images subject to copyright 2023